 Bartholomew Kendall of Twycross1

-Bartholomew was the son and heir of John Kendall of Twycross and John’s unidentified wife who he married in 26 Hen.
+Bartholomew was the son and heir of John Kendall of Twycross and Isabella who John married before 26 Hen.
 VI (1448/1449)2.

 Bartholomew Kendall was the first Kendall to have possession of the manor at Smisby through his marriage to Margaret, the daughter of John Shepey of Sheepy.
 Margaret’s brother Edmund died on 10th June 1509 and as his only sibling, the manor at Smisby and other substantial lands passed to her following his inquest post mortum.
+At the date of the inquest Margaret was 60, putting her year of birth at about 1450.
 The Shepey’s ancestry included the families of Burdett, de Qunicy and Comyn.
 This includes Alexander Comyn, the 2nd Earl of Buchan, Saer de Quincy, the 1st Earl of Winchester who was one of the leaders of the baron’s rebellion against King John, and Robert de Beaumont, the 1st Earl of Leicester, who commanded the infantry on the Norman right wing at the battle of Hastings, was with the hunting party when William II was killed by an arrow and was a trusted adviser to Henry I.

 There are several records relating to Bartholomew and Margaret which provide evidence of where they appear in the history of the Kendalls. e.g. In May 1501 Bartholomew was taken to court for the sum of 100 marks owed to Thomas Twysaday, a sergeant at arms, and Reginald Pegy, gentleman3.
 Although retaining substantial lands in the area, on 18th November 1501 Bartholomew sold the Manor at Twycross to William Reynolds for 200 marks.
 Margaret was recorded as his wife at that time of this sale4.
 Despite the recorded sale of Twycross Manor, the church of St James the Greater in Twycross was used by the Kendall’s for baptisms during their possession of the manor at Smisby.
 The titles, manor and lands around Twycross were subject to prolonged legal challenges in the 17th century and court papers demonstrate that the Kendalls retained manorial possessions and titles in the area.